kj2eo1/intro/README.md

   + PLEASE READ THIS!!

-please be careful with your mind to talk with me if you're (last fav) fan, I'm really aggressive against you but I apologize, I'm sensitive that you mention them.
+please be careful with your mind to talk with me if you're (last fav) fan, I apologize I'm sensitive that you mention them.

 please do NOT talk shit about (last fav) with me, I told you I'm still SENSITIVE to heard them mentioned.